 This isn't the first time Afghans in Iran have faced discrimination.
 There are reportedly more than 1 million Afghan refugees and thousands of illegal Afghan migrants in the Islamic republic.

 Many of them moved to Iran following the Soviet occupation of Afghanistan and the civil war that followed the Soviet withdrawal.
 Others sought refuge in Iran after the Taliban took power in Afghanistan.

 In recent years, reports of mistreatment of Afghans -- particularly against those who enter Iran illegally -- have increased.

-making the rounds shows a group of Afghans being mistreated, apparently by Iranian soldiers, who tell the Afghans to hit themselves on the head, perform sit-ups, and say aloud, “We will never come to Iran anymore.”
+A YouTube video making the rounds shows a group of Afghans being mistreated, apparently by Iranian soldiers, who tell the Afghans to hit themselves on the head, perform sit-ups, and say aloud, “We will never come to Iran anymore.”

 Iranian officials are quick to remind critics that the Islamic republic has been a generous host for more than 2 million Afghan refugees for two decades, with little help from the international community.

 But in recent years, Afghans who have entered Iran illegally have been forcefully deported.
 Some who still live in Iran say they face legal discrimination and restrictions on their right to study and access public places.

 Some Iranians blame Afghans for the spread of crime and drugs while others accuse them of stealing jobs at a time of soaring unemployment.